 Outdoor street lamp grounding is divided into TT and TN.
 In turn, TN is also divided into TN-C, TN-S, and TN-C-S.

 TT refers to the direct grounding of the street lamp shell.
-When the street lamp shell is charged, the hazard of electric shock is reduced by tripping the low-voltage circuit breaker.
+When the street lamp shell is charged, the electric shock hazard is reduced by tripping the low-voltage circuit breaker.
 TT grounding is suitable for places where the pole installation is very scattered, and it is rarely used now.

 TN refers to the connection between the street lamp shell and the neutral line.
-Once the street light housing is charged, the leakage current becomes a short-circuit current.
+Once the street light housing is charged, the leakage current becomes short-circuit.
 This current is 5.3 times the leakage current of the TT system.
-For instance, if the fuse blows, the release of the low-voltage circuit breaker acts immediately and trips.
+For instance, if the fuse blows, the low-voltage circuit breaker releases immediately and trips.
 So, TN grounding is safer than TT grounding.

 It’s a good idea to weld the ground wire according to the regulations.